1kc/razer-macos/README.md

 Open source color effects manager for Razer peripherals on macOS.
 First of its kind available on the latest macOS (10.15 Catalina).

 Official drivers (Synapse 2) supports only up to macOS 10.14 Mojave.
-Currently, there are no plans by Razer to support macOS with Synapse 3.
+Currently, there are no plans by Razer to support macOS with the new Synapse 3.
 See [source](https://support.razer.com/articles/1543762911).

 ## Usage